Greatest Hits (Mariah Carey album): Critical reception

-Greatest Hits generally received positive reviews from critics.
-Critics noted the timing of the album's release, in light of the personal and commercial troubles surrounding Carey's Glitter project, which released in September 2001.
+Greatest Hits generally received positive reviews from critics, who noted the timing of its release amid the personal and commercial troubles surrounding Carey's Glitter project, which was released in September 2001.
 Stephen Thomas Erlewine of AllMusic commended the "archival" nature of the album, but criticized its long runtime, recommending the "more concentrated" #1's instead.
 In an updated review in 2011, Erlewine described the album as a "good and thorough retrospective of Mariah in her prime".

-Sal Cinquemani of Slant Magazine gave the album 3.5 out of 5 stars, praising the inclusion of "Make It Happen", "Without You", and "Underneath the Stars", stating that they "have certainly earned their spots next to hits" such as "Hero" and "One Sweet Day", and declared the album as Carey's "first proper hits compilation".
+Sal Cinquemani of Slant Magazine gave the album 3.5 out of 5 stars.
+He praised the inclusion of "Make It Happen", "Without You", and "Underneath the Stars", stating that they "have certainly earned their spots next to hits" such as "Hero" and "One Sweet Day", and called the album Carey's "first proper hits compilation".
 However, Cinquemani also negatively described the album as an attempt by Columbia and Carey's ex-husband to "cash in Carey's pre-borderline 'Columbia Years'".
-Devon Powers of PopMatters praised the album, highlighting that the album's chronological track order showcases the artistic growth throughout her "remarkable" career, and described Carey as a "living legend".
+Devon Powers of PopMatters praised the album, writing that its chronological track order showcases Carey's artistic growth throughout her "remarkable" career, and described her as a "living legend".
 Powers also noted the inclusion of "Can't Take That Away (Mariah's Theme)", comparing the song's emphasis on resilience to Carey's personal and professional setbacks at the time.
 In a negative review, Sarah Liss of Now criticized the songs as "bland" and "hard to distinguish from each other".